se4ai/se4ai.github.io/docs/abc/data.md

 ## Unstructured Data

-Most data does not arrive in a well-structured form (like that discussed below).
+Reader beware: Most data does not arrive in a well-structured form (like that discussed below).
 For example, when mining text we have to handle spelling mistakes, tables in inconstist formats,  the same words taking on different meanings, etc etc.